 Step 1: Find your Face Shape

 The round face has noticeable curves and less defined angles.
 The ideal eyewear should lack curved features while emphasizing sharp angular lines that will help elongate your face and make it look thinner and sharper.
 This face type may benefit from high-on-the-temple, colourful frames as well.
+We recommend our models Cancun and Supertubos.

 Oval faces have it made because literally every frame looks awesome!
 Oval faces have gently rounded, fairly even features, and pretty much any shade is going to work well on them.
 Just don’t get huge frames that block out those pretty symmetrical features; choose sunglasses that cover the face from the eyebrows to the cheekbones.
-Check out these cool models: Miami, Lisboa Yellow&Blue, Hamptons.
+Check out these cool models: Lisboa Yellow&Blue, Hamptons.

 Heart-shaped faces, more common on women, are widest at the temples and narrowest at the chin.
 Sunglasses that feature wide lower edges with no straight lines along the top work especially well for this facial group.
 Cat-eye styles or glasses that feature rounded edges are ideal for giving the wearer a more balanced look.
-This face shape will be best served with Blaenau, Cannes and Coachella.
+This face shape will be best served with Cannes and Venice.

 Step 2: Consider Colors That Match Your Skin Tone